wbnns/first-based/README.md

 ## Contributing

-Contributions to the `FirstBased` NFT project are welcome!
+Based contributions to the First and Based are welcome!
 To contribute:

 1. Fork the repository.
 2. Create a new branch for your feature (`git checkout -b feature/BasedFeature`).